Andrukas8/AR_Trading_Panel_For_MT5/README.md

 - **W1**, **W2**, **W3** = switches on and off alerts for Wise Man 1, 2, 3 signals (Bill Williams Profitunity strategy);
 - **⼆** = shows two lines, which can be moved and used for setting alerts when the price closes above/below one of the lines;
 - **⏰** = sets an alarm that goes off if the price closes above or below one of the lines that were added using ⼆ button;
-- **MBE** = If the price closes above one of the lines that ere added using ⼆ button, all positions on the chart are set to break even.
+- **MBE** = If the price closes above one of the lines that were added using ⼆ button, all positions on the chart are set to break even;
+- **OC** = Open Chart button: opens all charts from the "Market Watch" list.